enspyrco/monorepo/README.md

 There are tools available to:

-- deploy coverage data to Firebase Hosting.
+- deploy coverage data to Firebase Hosting

 Future Work